What causes intellectual disability?

 Problems during pregnancy.
 Things that can interfere with fetal brain development include alcohol or drug use, malnutrition, certain infections, or preeclampsia.

 Problems during childbirth.
 Intellectual disability may result if a baby is deprived of oxygen during childbirth or born extremely premature.

 Illness or injury.
 Infections like meningitis, whooping cough, or the measles can lead to intellectual disability.
-Severe head injury, near-drowning, extreme malnutrition, exposure to toxic substances such as lead, and severe neglect or abuse can also cause it.
+Severe head injury, near-drowning, extreme malnutrition, infections in the brain, exposure to toxic substances such as lead, and severe neglect or abuse can also cause it.

 None of the above.
 In two-thirds of all children who have intellectual disability, the cause is unknown.

 Can intellectual disability be prevented?

 Certain causes of intellectual disability are preventable.
 The most common of these is fetal alcohol syndrome.
 Pregnant women shouldn’t drink alcohol.
 Getting proper prenatal care, taking a prenatal vitamin, and getting vaccinated against certain infectious diseases can also lower the risk that your child will be born with intellectual disabilities.